woxane/Fifth-Assignment-Multithread-Basics/README.md

     3. Store the calculated elements from each thread in temporary matrices.
     4. Combine the temporary matrices to construct the final matrix **C**.

-- **Warning: ** You don't have to modify the codes blocks that are marked like the following:
+- **Warning: ** You don't have to modify the code blocks that are marked like the following:

 - ```
   /*